padraic/mutagenesis/README.markdown

     phpunit AllTests.php --exclude-group=disabled

-In addition, we use the file TestHelper.php to setup autloading for the tests (this would normally be included from within AllTests.php manually but MutateMe needs to load it as early as possible).
+In addition, we use the file TestHelper.php to setup autloading for the tests (this would normally be included from within AllTests.php manually but Mutagenesis needs to load it as early as possible).

-We can pass this to mutateme as:
+We can pass this to mutagenesis as:

-    mutateme --src="/path/project/library" --tests="/path/project/tests" \
+    mutagenesis --src="/path/project/library" --tests="/path/project/tests" \
         --options="AllTests.php --exclude-group=disabled" \
         --bootstrap="TestHelper.php"

 Note: "\\" merely marks a line break for this README.
 The command should be on a single line with the \ removed.

-This affords a very flexible means of allowing users to use MutateMe on narrower subsets of their test suites.
+This affords a very flexible means of allowing users to use Mutagenesis on narrower subsets of their test suites.

-Understand MutateMe Output
+Understand Mutagenesis Output
 --------------------------

-MutateMe outputs an initial and final report.
+Mutagenesis outputs an initial and final report.
 The initial report is the result of a pretest, a test run to ensure the test suite is in a passing state before attempting any mutations.
 Tests must be in a non-fail state or else mutation testing cannot be performed (i.e. all mutants would escape!).